-- 1. that is old and has kept its name (preferably a simple English one without diacritical signs) throughout its history, - 2. coming from a country that has not experienced major political and social changes and that is peaceful democracy, - 3. coming from a country in which the organization of the higher education system is simple (no dual system, no research centers around), - 4. coming from a country speaking English, - 5. having much freedom with respect to its governance,

-- 6. having much freedom in hiring and firing staff and deciding on salaries, - 7. being well funded.
+- 2. coming from a country that has not experienced major political and social changes and that is peaceful democracy, - 3. coming from a country in which the organization of the higher education system is simple (no dual system, no research centers around), - 4. coming from an English speaking country, - 5. having much freedom with respect to its governance, - 6. having much freedom in hiring and firing staff and deciding on salaries, - 7. being well funded.

 We do not want to claim that such an implicit definition is nonsensical.
-We only want to point out that it more or less corresponds to the definition of the Ivy League (plus "Oxbridge").
+We only want to point out that it more or less corresponds to the definition of the Ivy League (plus "Oxbridge") and, unsurprisingly, these institutions are quite well represented at the top of the Shanghai ranking.